-Purchases of \$20,001-\$30,000.
+Purchases of \$20,001-\$50,000 (City Manager's Purchasing Authority).

 Purchases must be reviewed and approved by the City Manager.
 The requesting department will obtain at least three (3) competitive bids/quotes, if feasible.
-Public improvements of greater than \$20,000 will require sealed bids as outlined in Salina City Code Section 2-335.

-Purchases of \$30,000- and up.
+Purchases of \$50,001- and up.

-Purchases exceeding \$30,000 shall be approved by the City Commission.
+Purchases exceeding \$50,000 shall be approved by the City Commission.
 The requesting department will obtain at least three (3) competitive bids/quotes, if feasible.
-Purchases exceeding \$40,000 will be awarded by advertisement of formal competitive sealed bids.
+Purchases exceeding \$50,000 will be awarded by advertisement of formal competitive sealed bids.